Graham James (ice hockey): Early life

-Between 1979 and 1983, he coached Junior A Hockey, including the Fort Garry Blues with whom he won the Manitoba provincial title.
+Between 1979 and 1983, he coached Junior A Hockey, winning the Manitoba provincial title with the Fort Garry Blues.
 In 1984, he was head scout for the Winnipeg Warriors of the Western Hockey League, and recruited two future National Hockey League players to the team, Theoren Fleury and Sheldon Kennedy.
 The team later relocated to Moose Jaw as the Moose Jaw Warriors, and in 1985 James was hired as head coach for the team.